 Small businesses in Connecticut as well as startups can get assistance, both financial and free consultations.
 Each and every program is allocated some of the funds to disadvantaged businesses, including minorities, LGBTQ, the disabled, veterans, and female owned businesses.
 They can get either grants or loans to use to pay for inventory, rent, marketing costs, and other business operating costs.
 In almost all cases the loans and grants come with ongoing support.

 Much of the assistance is for the major cities in Connecticut, including Hartford, New Haven, Stamford, and the Fairfield County area.
-However financial aid, including grants, can be offered to small to mid-sized businesses across the state.
+However financial aid, including grants, can be offered to small to mid-sized businesses across the state with priority on MWBE, veteran, and people of color (BIPOC).

 Women or minority businesses loans and free grants in Connecticut